grimy86/grimy86/README.md

     - [ ] Design Patterns Elements of Reusable Object-Oriented Software
     - [ ] Windows Internals part 1
   - [ ] Rework the C# and C++ course into a more unified programming fundamentals course
   - [ ] Rework the reverse engineering & cybersec sections
+- Repurpose my Raspberry Pi using Proxmox, kubernetes or Docker:
+  - [ ] Pi-Hole
+  - [ ] Zeek
+  - [ ] Some lightweight OS

 ---